-The first part of the recording is my unique writing with scriptural support.
+The first part of the recording is my unique writing and narration.

 …And we continue from the genesis, where began the life and legacy of God’s people.
 We move to the sons of Israel who travel to Egypt after being invited by the Pharaoh.
 There, Joseph has died along with his brothers and all of that generation.
 Despite this, the Israelites are growing in numbers.
 They are fruitful and eventually, they fill the entire land.